-Both large and small companies usually offer "knee jerk" reactions.
-Such reactions are despite conventional wisdom and are generally incorrect.
+Both large and small companies usually offer knee jerk reactions.
+Such reactions are contrary to conventional wisdom and generally counterproductive.

 Emotions and Pride

 Most developers have a large amount of pride in their products.
 Some have egos as well - but that is another subject.
 Developers are artists, and our software products are our paintings.

 Because of this, when developers find their product is being pirated, their reactions are often emotional and strong.
 "Those stinking pirates!
 They are stealing my software!
 They must be stopped!".
 An emotional response is the wrong one, instead the situation should be evaluated logically.
 Insetad I ask you to drop the emotions and break it down to a realistic dollar figure.

 Look at it from the pirate's view.
 Pirates only make the effort to crack software that is in demand.
 If your software has been pirated, it is an indirect compliment and an indicator of your software's success.

 Pirates have egos too.
 Pirates often crack software to show how talented they are.
 We show other developers our talent by writing software, pirates show theirs by cracking it.
 Pirates are more like us than we would like to admit.
 It is the thrill of the chase.

 The inspiration for this article is a long time friend and fellow developer.
 He found his software on a warez site and in a panic he called me.
 He was frantic.
 He had conjured up all kinds of schemes to prevent it.
 We talked about each of his schemes at length.

 First I let him just talk and marveled at how many schemes he thought up to prevent piracy in his software.
 Finally I asked him, "So how long do you think it will take you to implement these safe guards?".
 He replied, "I think I can do it in 4 weeks."